NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/SkinSegmentation/README.md

 - Fryderyk Kögl (BWH, TUM)

 # Project Description
 Neuronavigation systems allow for visualization of pre-operative images and planning information to estimate the precise location of target surgical areas.
 Patient-to-image mapping is a key step in the workflow of these neuronavigation systems.
 Registration approaches typically rely on landmarks on pre-operative images as well as on the patient in the operating room (OR) [1].
 An alternative approach would be to directly map the patient's skin surface [2].
 While extracting the skin surface of the patient in the OR can be performed using existing technologies (e.g., a pointer, a laser) [3], automatic skin surface extraction on scans remains an open problem.
-This project aims at developing an automated skin segmentation tool for pre-operative scans (T1w scans).
+This project aims at developing an automated skin segmentation tool for pre-operative scans.

 ## Objective